18F/handbook/_pages/how-we-work/tools/slack.md

 - [coffeemate](https://gsa-tts.slack.com/team/coffeemate): direct message @coffeemate with `coffee me` to set up a virtual coffee/tea with a random coworker.
 - [Dolores Landingham](https://gsa-tts.slack.com/team/mrs_landingham): our onboarding bot.
 Ask for access in [#wg-onboarding](https://gsa-tts.slack.com/archives/wg-onboarding).
 - [:evergreen_tree: bot](https://github.com/18F/hubot-slack-github-issues#hubot-slack-github-issues): This bot allows you to “tag” Slack messages as information that should be in the 18F Handbook.
 If you add an 🌲 (`evergreen_tree`) reaction to a Slack message, a bot will open [a GitHub issue in the 18F Handbook repository](https://github.com/18F/handbook/issues) with a link to that message.
 The issue serves as a reminder to integrate the linked information into the handbook.
-- [Slackbot](https://get.slack.help/hc/en-us/articles/202026038-Slackbot-your-assistant-notepad-programmable-bot): Slack's own bot is relatively simple, but easy to [customize with automatic responses](https://gsa-tts.slack.com/customize/slackbot).
+- [Slackbot](https://get.slack.help/hc/en-us/articles/202026038-Slackbot-your-assistant-notepad-programmable-bot): Slack's own bot is relatively simple, but easy to [customize with automatic responses](https://gsa-tts.slack.com/customize/slackbot). **Do not include private or sensitive information in Slackbot automatic responses.**

 If you're interested in learning more about the bots, or perhaps contributing to them, pop into [#bots](https://gsa-tts.slack.com/archives/bots/).